-All office hours are in the lab (NH148).

-Hours and GTAs will be sent on the class listserv.
+All office hours are in the lab during the times at the header of this document.
+Hours and GTAs will be sent on the class listsery.

-Cost:
+Cost

 No textbook will be required.
 Each student will be required to purchase the required ARM M4F microcontroller board from one of several vendors.
 Parts required for the project will generally be less than \$60 per team.